telerik/xamarin-forms-docs/controls/gauge/features/gauge-animations.md

 <snippet id='gauge-animations'/>

->important [SDK Samples Browser application]({%slug developer-focused-examples%}) contais Animations example that shows how the AnimationSettings propery works.
+>important [SDK Samples Browser application]({%slug developer-focused-examples%}) contains Animations example that shows how the AnimationSettings property works.
 The example can be found in the Features section of the Gauge control.

 ## See Also